tryyang2001/tp/docs/UserGuide.md

 💡 **Tip:** It is possible to add Exercise Item without providing the calorie burnt on it.
 You can do this by saving the corresponding
 Exercise Item into the Exercise Bank.
 More details can be found at [here](#46-building-your-exercise-bank).

-❗ The input date `DD-MM-YYYY` must within the past 7 days (including today).
+❗ The input date `DD-MM-YYYY` must be within the past 7 days (including today).
 For example, if today date is `20-10-2021`, then the input date must be within `13-10-2021` to `20-10-2021`.

 Example: